zenu9/weatherapp/README.md

 This project shows the weather information of a city entered by the user and shows the city on a map based on latitude and longitude.
 ## APIs used

 - OpenWeatherMap API - Get the key on the official OpenWeatherMap website.
+Provides access to current weather data.
 - Chuck Norris API - Get the key from the official RapidAPI website.
+Shows random jokes about Chuck Norris.
 - The Videogame Releases API - Get the key from the official RapidAPI website.
+Provides up-to-date information on video game releases scheduled for the upcoming month.

 ## How to Run